How to Become a First Class Retail Buyer

 Communication between departments should be encouraged, and with barriers broken, a new culture of sharing, caring and honesty is established—one in which everyone learns and grows.
 This permeates throughout the organization.
 Buyers are human beings and they are going to make some mistakes; what is important is that they learn from them—the training should provide for this.

-After such initial training, where roots have been laid for bigger things, trainees need to get a feel of all the other departments, the retail brands and the different locations that the organizations has branches in.
+After such initial training, where roots have been laid for bigger things, trainees need to get a feel of all the other departments, the retail brands and the different locations that the organizations have branches in.
 Such exposure means that they can be moved across domestic and international divisions to gain important experience.
 At the end of it all, the would-be buyers will understand the impact and importance of all buying decisions that they make.

 While expanding the buyer base is important, developing a large talent pool is no less so.
-Hiring and training add to the talent pool but holding on to the best is very important.
+Hiring and training add to the talent pool but holding on to the best are very important.
 Talented individuals should be made to feel that each one is important and organizations need to do whatever needs to be done to make them stay.

 Retail buyers are part of the heart and soul of the retail organization and as successful retail buyers make the transition from an individual contributor role to a bigger leadership role, they need to be prepared for bigger responsibilities.
 Training and teaching are hence an inevitable part of their success.